Place a reasonable price on your

 of seller who wants all-cash at the closing, or who won't accept

-of your intermediaries--their knowledge of financing and tax implications--
+intermediaries--their knowledge of financing and tax implications-- to keep the

 You're used to being your own boss, but be prepared to learn that